zowe/docs-site/docs/user-guide/ze-use-cics-resources.md

 ## New copy and phase in

 Use the new copy and the phase in actions against a CICS program to get the CICS region to load a fresh copy of the selected program into memory.
-This could be after you've edited a COBOL program source and successfully compiled it into a load library and now want to test your change.
+This could be useful after you edited a COBOL program source and successfully compiled it into a load library and now want to test your change.

 The `New copy count` for a program which is greater than zero is shown next to the program item in the CICS resource tree.